 Regents-HSE Exam Pathway: Frequently Asked Questions

-On April 10, 2018, the New York State Board of Regents approved regulatory changes to provide a fourth pathway to earn a New York State High School Equivalency (HSE) Diploma.
+On April 10, 2018, the New York State Board of Regents approved regulatory changes to provide a fourth pathway to a High School Equivalency (HSE) diploma.

 Individuals who have passed Regents Examinations in English language arts, mathematics, science, and/or social studies can substitute those passing scores for corresponding subject tests on the GED® Exam: RLA (reading and writing), math, science, and social studies.